Get Tech Tips

 As you can see, we are dealing with pretty minute changes in the density of air based on temperature change when the humidity is 0%.

-The above formula can also be used to solve for the density of air at different altitudes, by substituting Pa with the absolute pressure at a given altitude, but that will be left for you to figure out.
+You can also use the above formula to solve for the density of air at different altitudes.
+You can do that by substituting Pa with the absolute pressure at a given altitude, but that will be left for you to figure out.

 Next, let’s look at the density of water equation.
-This is a little more complex of an equation.
+This one is a little more complex.
 It is also only valid for water temperatures between 50°F and 250°F.